cyoukaikai/ahc_ete/README.md

 used in our method.
 We only modified the file [`scikit-learn/sklearn/cluster/_hierarchical_fast.pyx`](scikit-learn/sklearn/cluster/_hierarchical_fast.pyx).

-We changed `from libc.math cimport fmax` to `from libc.math cimport fmax, fmin` and we added `max_merge_tracking`, `average_merge_tracking`, `single_merge_tracking`, `single_merge` functions.
+In that file, we changed `from libc.math cimport fmax` to `from libc.math cimport fmax, fmin` and we added `max_merge_tracking`, `average_merge_tracking`, `single_merge_tracking`, `single_merge` functions.
 To install the modified `scikit-learn` library,